hotrodorm/hotrod/hotrod-project/docs/features.md

 **Segregated Entity Modeling**.
 The entities for tables, views, and Nitro SELECTs separate their Layout (structure of the tables and queries) from their Model (custom behavior and implementation).
 This way their custom, hand-written domain logic is fully protected from the ever-changing nature of the tables and query structures.
 The persistence layer always updates the Layout classes to keep them up-to-date with the latest structure of the tables, views, and queries, while keeping your custom domain logic intact in the Model classes.

 **Feature-Rich LiveSQL**.
-Write LiveSQL queries from your app with compilation-time syntax check while you type.
+LiveSQL allows you to add flexible queries from your app with compilation-time syntax check while you type.
 The comprehensive syntax includes the SELECT, INSERT, UPDATE, and DELETE SQL statements, as well as, all major SQL clauses and expressions, window functions, SQL meta-expressions, subqueries, plain and recursive CTEs, semi-joins, self-joins, row locking, and more.

 **Built-In Slow Performance Query Detection**.
 Unlike other ORMs HotRod includes the built-in Torcs layer that watches all the queries run by your application and ranks them in different ways.
 By observing these rankings you can identify the bottlenecks of your application, their execution patterns, their execution plans, their error rates, etc. The understanding of the *actual* runtime behavior of your app is the first step to address its bottlenecks.

 **Advanced Dynamic SQL**.
 Feature-full query definition that declares rules for inclusion or exclusion of SQL segments using JEXL syntax.
 In short, the same dynamic query will take many shapes when executed with different runtime parameters.
 DynamicSQL includes basic constructs such as IF/CHOOSE to advanced ones such as TRIM/FOREACH/BIND and nesting of SQL segments.
 Native SQL can always be added to any SQL segment.

 **SQL Injection Free**.
 Free of SQL Injection in all CRUD and LiveSQL queries.
-Nitro offers SQL Injection &ndash; always disabled by default &ndash; only if deliberately enabled on a per-query basis when the specific use case requires it.
+Only Nitro offers SQL Injection &ndash; always disabled by default &ndash; if deliberately enabled on a per-query basis when the specific use case requires it.

 **Out-of-the-box Cursors**.
 All CRUD, Nitro, and LiveSQL queries can stream data instead of materializing big data sets in memory before consuming them.
 This can dramatically reduce the memory footprint of your app, improve the app performance, and optimize the use of hardware resources.

 ## World-Class Features

-This is a list of features that you would expect from any typical high-end ORM.
+This is a list of HotRod features that you would expect from any typical high-end ORM.

 **LiveSQL Live Syntax Check**.
 LiveSQL uses a builder pattern that allows the compiler to check the syntax of queries while you type.
 This prevents you typing clauses out of order or illegal expressions such as typing an ORDER BY clause before a WHERE clause or trying to compare incompatible types such as a DATE value against a BOOLEAN value.
 Trivial errors are detected immediately.

 **Automatic Dialect Translation**.
 The CRUD and LiveSQL queries are automatically translated to the specific SQL available in each database engine.
 This is segregated by data source to account for an application using multiple different databases.
 While your code always uses CRUD and LiveSQL queries typed in a standard manner each dialect automatically rephrases them when they are executed.
 Apart from simplifying the coding of your app, this strategy also reduces the migration effort should you choose to migrate to a different database in the future.

 **Converters**.
 Column converters can be defined for any table, view, or even SELECT query columns.
 Converters perform on-the-fly data conversion between different data domains.
-For example, between CHAR and a BOOLEAN, or between an INT and an ENUM.
+For example, when a database CHAR is used to represent a BOOLEAN value, or when an INT value is used to represent a discrete status that your app represents as an ENUM.
 The converters are bidirectional so they convert data while reading from the database and also while writing back to it.
 The simpler variation of converters &ndash; *data casting* &ndash; is also supported when converting between compatible types such as INTEGER and DOUBLE and others.

 **SQL-Free Source Code**.
 The persistence layer defines and runs all the SQL code instead of your application, making your source code SQL-free.
 You can freely dedicate your code to implement the business logic instead of typing and debugging SQL syntax.

 **Support for World-Class OLTP databases**.
 The persistence layer supports the leading relational OLTP databases, including commercial and free ones.
 It covers heap-based, clustered-index-based, and in-memory databases.

-**Wide Tech Stack Support**.
-Currently tested with state-of-the-art Java 25, Spring 6.x, and Spring Boot 3.x, it includes support back to Java 8 and Spring 3.x, and Spring Boot to 2.x.
+**Wide Tech Stack Compatibility**.
+Currently developed for Java 25, Spring 6.x, and Spring Boot 3.x, it also includes compatibility back to Java 8 and Spring 3.x, and Spring Boot to 2.x.

 **No-Config Mode for Easy Prototyping**.
 The No-Configuration mode can run with no layer configuration at all.
 Just point HotRod to a running database schema to discover its details and start using it in no time.